 How should the applications be submitted?

-Documentation required for submission of the application:
+Required documents for submission of the application?

 THE CONSULATE GENERAL OF SPAIN IN MOSCOW RESERVES THE RIGHT TO REQUEST ADDITIONAL DOCUMENTATION THAT MAY BE REQUIRED FOR THE CONSIDERATION OF THE CASE.